alanng10/class-lang/Docue/Article/Word/a.md

 Word "push" has meaning that is put at end.

-Word "pop" has meaning that is remove at end.
+Word "pop" has meaning that is remove push item.

 Word "top" has meaning that is stack end.